Client: Snohomish County Sheriff’s Office | Everett, WA

 We completed national recruitment for crime analysts who could meet the operational and technical challenges faced by SCSO.
 We screened over one hundred applicants and selected individuals with the skills and capabilities to excel in their roles.
 We established open lines of communication with SCSO to ensure that the skills and resources of the crime analysts were focused on SCSO’s priorities.

-We continue to operate a managed service with a collaborative team of professional crime analysts assigned to the regional task force and to SCSO headquarters.
-IXP’s analysts have helped SCSO discover and establish new sources and advanced methods to access, aggregate, analyze and present useful data, information, intelligence and analytical work product to counter crime and manage operations.
-The analytical work products are utilized both to investigate individual cases on the task force, to identify patterns and trends and to support strategic workflows and management processes.
+We continue to operate a managed service with a collaborative team of professional crime analysts assigned to the regional task force and SCSO headquarters.
+IXP’s analysts have helped SCSO discover and establish new sources and advanced methods to access, aggregate, analyze and present valuable data, information, intelligence, and analytical work product to counter crime and manage operations.
+The analytical work products are utilized both to investigate individual cases on the task force, to identify patterns and trends, and to support strategic workflows and management processes.
 The work of IXP’s analysts on the task force has contributed to the intelligence-led prevention and prosecution of property crime.
-The work of IXP’s analysts at SCSO headquarters has supported SCSO’s recent establishment of SNOSTAT – a data-driven management process where crime control, traffic safety and administrative initiatives are set forth and advanced throughout the county.
-IXP’s continues to develop new sources, methods and analytical products to counter particular crimes and works with regional intelligence groups to share data and intelligence most useful to SCSO’s partner organizations in the county.
+The work of IXP’s analysts at SCSO headquarters has supported SCSO’s recent establishment of SNOSTAT.
+In this data-driven management process, crime control, traffic safety, and administrative initiatives are set forth and advanced throughout the county.
+IXP continues to develop new sources, methods, and analytical products to counter particular crimes and works with regional intelligence groups to share data and intelligence most useful to SCSO’s partner organizations in the county.